fishinthecalculator/gocix/README.md

  🌿 Welcome to gocix!
 This project aims at providing a community managed library of Guix services.
 Code from this channel implements a Guix native experience for services that are not yet guixable, through [OCI backed Shepherd Services](https://guix.gnu.org/manual/devel/en/guix.html#index-oci_002dcontainer_002dservice_002dtype).

 The inclusion of the main piece of this project - `oci-service-type` - into Guix is currently being discussed [in an issue](https://issues.guix.gnu.org/76081).

+### Migrating to the `oci-service-type`

 The `oci-service-type` deprecates the `ci-container-service-type`: it is completely backward compatible and now, while deprecated, the `oci-container-service-type` is actually implemented extending the `oci-service-type`.